SichaoFu/Personal_Homepage/index.md

 * Image annotation based on multiview depth sparse coding and Manifold Regularization<bar>
    * Project Member
    * Funded by: National Natural Science Foundation of China
+* Research of the person re-identification algorithms based on Metric learning
+   * Project Member
+   * Funded by: Graduate Student Innovation Project Funding of China University of Petroleum